Critical Anatomy-Preserving & Terrain-Augmenting Navigation (CAPTAiN): Application to Laminectomy Surgical Education: Discussion

 \subsection{Enhancement of Surgical Precision with CAPTAiN}

-The results presented in Figure \ref{fig:color_comp_rates} demonstrate that CAPTAiN-assisted procedures achieved significantly higher completion rates for both green (primary target) and yellow (secondary target) voxels compared to the non-navigated approach.
+The results presented in Figure \ref{fig:color_comp_rates} demonstrate that CAPTAiN-assisted procedures achieved significantly higher completion rates for both primary (green) and secondary (yellow) target voxels compared to the non-navigated approach.
 This improvement is consistent with the primary objective of CAPTAiN: to enhance targeting accuracy and reduce the risk of inadvertent damage to critical regions.
-Furthermore, the comparable improvement in the completion rates for yellow voxels under CAPTAiN emphasizes its effectiveness for maintaining precision across secondary surgical targets.
+Furthermore, the comparable improvement in the completion rates for secondary voxels under CAPTAiN emphasizes its effectiveness for maintaining precision across ancillary surgical targets.

 One of the critical concerns when implementing any new surgical technology is its impact on operative time.
 Fortunately, the use of CAPTAiN did not significantly increase the total drilling time compared to non-navigated methods.
 This finding suggests that the integration of CAPTAiN into the surgical workflow may not negatively affect the duration of the procedure, which is important for maintaining efficiency in clinical practice.
-Furthermore, the number of breaches into the red region was equivalent between the two methods, reinforcing that the enhanced precision provided by CAPTAiN does not come at the cost of safety or increased risk to the patient.
+Furthermore, the number of breaches into the critical (red) region was equivalent between the two methods, reinforcing that the enhanced precision provided by CAPTAiN does not come at the cost of safety or increased risk to the patient.